GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/ParallelPlatesPermeability.rst

 Overview
 ======================

-The parallel plates permeability model defines the relationship between the effective fracture aperture and its corresponding permeability.
+The parallel plates permeability model defines the relationship between the hydraulic fracture aperture and its corresponding permeability following the classic lubrication model (`Witherspoon et al.`_ ) .
 In the model, the two fracture walls are assumed to be smooth and parallel to each other and separated by a uniform aperture.

 .. math::
    k =  \frac{a^3}{12}

 where :math:`a` denotes the effective fracture aperture.

-Please note that :math:`k` dimensionally is not a permeability.
+Please note that :math:`k` dimensionally is not a permeability (as it is expressed in :math:`m^3`).